 - I want to feel more deeply bonded like we did at the beginning of our relationship.

-- We used to have so much fun together.
+- We used to have more fun together.
+Sometimes I feel bored.

 - Our lovemaking lacks emotional connection and passion.

 - My partner doesn’t follow through on agreements.

 - To avoid conflict, I do the chores myself and then feel resentful.

 - There’s been an affair, but we want to repair our marriage.

 - By the time we get home from work and the kids’ events, we have to prepare dinner, do homework and get the kids to bed.
 We’re too exhausted to enjoy quality time together.

 This Valentine’s Couples Retreat is based on 40 years of psychological research by Dr. John Gottman which features the question: What makes masters or disasters of marriage?
 You’ll learn about attachment theory and Emotionally Focused Couple therapy by Dr. Sue Johnson.